 Primetime Ratings: CBS Wins With ‘Big Bang’

-CBS got the top score in Thursday’s ratings, its hit comedies pacing the network to a 1.4 rating in viewers 18-49, and a 6 share.
-That topped the 1.1/5 posted by ABC.
+CBS won the Thursday prime ratings race, riding Big Bang Theory to a 1.4 in viewers 18-49, per the Nielsen overnights, and a 6 share.
+That topped the 1.2/5 NBC got with the premiere of Brooklyn Nine-Nine.

-The Big Bang Theory ticked up 8% to 2.6 and Young Sheldon went up 5% to 2.0 on CBS.
-Big Brother: Celebrity Edition got a flat 1.1 and SWAT slid 11% to 0.8.

-On ABC, Grey’s Anatomy fell 12% to 1.5 and A Million Little Things lost 9% for a 1.0.
-How to Get Away With Murder tallied a level 0.6.

 The television industry's top news stories, analysis and blogs of the day.